cyrillebertelle/cyrillebertelleWP-fr/_research/phdsupervision.md

 category: past
 ---

-Four PhD are in preparation and about fifteen have already been defended under my direction
+Four PhD are in preparation and about eighteen have already been defended under my direction

 ***